rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 > ***~NOTE~***
 >
 > There's no ordering for attributes applied at the same level.
-If there are multiple attributes applied to the type or to the assembly, they are enumerated in random order
+If there are multiple attributes applied to the type or to the assembly, they may be enumerated in random order.